MicrosoftDocs/PowerShell-Docs/dsc/pullClientConfigID.md

 ---
 ms.date:  06/12/2017
 keywords:  dsc,powershell,configuration,setup
-title:  Setup a Pull Client using Configuration IDs in PowerShell 5.0 and later
+title:  Set up a Pull Client using Configuration IDs in PowerShell 5.0 and later
 ---

-# Setup a Pull Client using Configuration IDs in PowerShell 5.0 and later
+# Set up a Pull Client using Configuration IDs in PowerShell 5.0 and later

 > Applies To: Windows PowerShell 5.0